azamuktam/aws-saa-c03-guides/topic-guides/12-Other-Databases.md

 Amazon Managed Blockchain provides managed infrastructure and APIs for blockchain networks.

-Current AWS documentation describes support for blockchain frameworks including **Hyperledger Fabric and Ethereum**, while AMB Access also provides access to public blockchain networks such as Ethereum and Bitcoin.

 The key idea for the exam is:

 > **Blockchain is for multiple parties that need shared, verifiable records without relying on one central database owner.**